ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 write, And talk of men and things, The
 other took no paper, and, While atroHiug
 in the wood, A tree fell down upon his
-crown, And killed him—as it
+crown, And killed him—as it should!
+Had
+he been reading of the news At home,
+like neighboui Jim, TJ] bet a cent this
+accident Had not befallen him
 </td></tr></table>

 ---